tilezen/vector-datasource/docs/layers.md

 #### `optional` properties:

-The following properties should only be included when **roads** layer features doesn't include `linear_ref_id`: identifier link to a linear references system, eg [SharedStreet](https://github.com/sharedstreets/sharedstreets-ref-system/blob/master/OSMLR.md).
-In that case the traffic data should be delivered without geometry and run-time linked with the **roads** layer.
-But baring that, the following `optional` properties enable sizing and layering of the traffic overlay with respect to the roads network:
+If the roads layer features include `linear_ref_id`, then traffic incidents layer features may include the following, in which case the traffic data should be delivered without geometry and run-time linked with the roads layer.

-* `linear_ref_id`: identifier link to a linear references system, eg [SharedStreet](https://github.com/sharedstreets/sharedstreets-ref-system/blob/master/OSMLR.md), or..
+* `linear_ref_id`: identifier link to a linear references system, eg [SharedStreet](https://github.com/sharedstreets/sharedstreets-ref-system/blob/master/OSMLR.md).

+However, if the roads layer does not include `linear_ref_id`, then it should be delivered with geometry and the following properties to enable sizing and layering of the traffic overlay with respect to the roads network:

 * `road_kind`: [kind of the road](https://github.com/tilezen/vector-datasource/blob/master/docs/layers.md#road-properties-common)
 * `is_bridge`: set to `true` when the linear is a bridge
 * `is_tunnel`: set to `true` when the linear is a tunnel